 #3 Connect the Regulator Firmly To the Valve

 When connecting a gas appliance to a propane tank is crucial to hook up the new regulator to the propane valve.

 Here’s what you need to do:

 - Push the regulator’s hose onto the nozzle of the propane tank.
 Slide it as far as it can go.

 - Screw the nut around clockwise to tighten the propane tank to the valve.
 Make sure it is nice and secure.

-- Open the packet of liquid that came with the regulator.
-When you buy a regulator, it should come with a packet of goo.
-This slimy substance – a lot like dish soap will help you spot any leaks.
-If your regulator didn’t come with this, you can use ordinary dish soap to conduct the leak test.
+- Use the liquid that came with the regulator.
+When you buy a regulator, it should come with a packet of goo, a slimy substance – a lot like dish soap, that will help you spot any leaks.
+If your regulator didn’t come with a liquid, you could use ordinary dish soap for the leak test.

 - NOTE.
 Use dish soap instead of washing up liquid.
 Washing up liquid doesn’t work as well as dish soap because it is low sudsing.